They may be small, but they're easy to work

 easy to do both ends at that time.
 This will facilitate easy testing of your

 wired LEDs.
 Test every one.
-The actual tinning/stripping procedure for our
+The wire stripping & tinning procedure

 Holding of the 2x3